 Like with some entries on this list, it’s difficult to pinpoint the exact moment where this particular episode finally hits your emotional snares.
 All of episode 98 of Legend of the Galactic Heroes is miserable to watch and you’re free to let the tears flow at any part of it.

 Oskar von Reuenthal has waged a short-lived rebellion against his emperor and long-time friend Reinhard.
 A rebellion that he didn’t truly want to begin with, but felt forced into due to being constantly suspected of such and outplotted by nefarious forces working behind the scenes.
-During the one major encounter of this war, Reuenthal is pierced by a piece of debris and suffers a mortal, gaping wound.
+During the one major encounter of this war, Reuenthal is impaled by debris and suffers a mortal, gaping wound.
 He retreats and gives up on winning the war, content with just getting his people home safely.

 Back on Heinessen, he retreats to his office and takes a seat that he’ll never again leave.
 The entirety of episode 98 chronicles his last remaining moments, his reminiscing of bygone days, and settling his last remaining affairs.
 He is light-headed and faints away multiple times, growing notably paler as the day progresses.
 And in the final moments, he asks his aide to fetch two glasses and pour some whiskey as he awaits the arrival of his best friend Mittermeyer.
 Sadly, the decorated war hero of The Empire and last-remaining rival worthy of Reinhard would not get to see his best friend, as he passes away in his chair, with the whiskey left unconsumed.